Quantitative theory of magnetic interactions in solids: Summary and outlook

 It is foreseeable that the method of Ref.~\onlinecite{liechtenstein1984exchange} will continue to be developed, to enable a more detailed and deeper understanding of the mechanisms that govern the properties of a magnetic material.
 An example here is the coupling of spin- and lattice degrees of freedom, where initial steps have been taken.
 In a recent work~\cite{mankovsky2022angular} spin-lattice parameters were calculated from an extension of the formalism of Ref.~\onlinecite{liechtenstein1984exchange}.
 Hence coupled motion, e.g. involving magnons and phonons, are now possible to consider in combined spin-lattice simulations~\cite{antropov1995ab, PhysRevB.99.104302}.
 It is foreseeable that these developments will continue to be developed, so that a natural output from electronic structure calculations are a set of interaction parameters that enable simulations of all relevant collective modes and the coupling between them.

 The theories reviewed here have focused on bilinear effects, such as the ones expressed in Eq.~\eqref{eqn1}.
-However, extensions of the formulas of Section~\ref{detailsLKAG}, can be extended to involve also biquadratic effects that involve coupling terms like $\sum_{<ij>} {\mathcal J}^{BQ}_{ij} ({\vec{S}}_i \cdot {\vec{S}}_j)^2$ or generalizations of it, i.e., $\sum_{<ijkl>} {\mathcal J}^{Ring}_{ijkl} ({\vec{S}}_i \cdot {\vec{S}}_j)({\vec{S}}_k \cdot {\vec{S}}_l)$, where $i,j,k,l$ are site indices.
-These interactions are expected to be much weaker than that of bilinear exchange, but in some cases they have been argued to be important.
+This is natural in the spirit of the LKAG approach with perturbations corresponding to small rotations of the local moments.
+As the perturbations all can be considered infinitesimal, higher order than two make little sense.
+However, perturbational approaches \cite{brinker2019chiral} that start with a non-magnetic reference state and where the perturbations then have to be larger, the convergence is slower and higher order terms do play a large role \cite{PhysRevResearch.2.033240,grytsiuk2020topological}.
+These multi-spin and multi-site interactions become cumbersome to calculate systematically in general so in most cases the interaction parameters are instead determined through fitting of the total energies.
+As these two perturbational approaches lead to different descriptions and interpretation, their complementarity, discussed in Section \ref{Sec-5K-LocalGlobal}, will hopefully in the future be utilized in order to increase the understanding of complex magnetic systems.

 In these extensions, that one can expect will become under focus in the years to come, it would be of interest to also analyse the interaction terms in an orbital composed fashion, in the same way as was done for bilinear exchange~\cite{PhysRevLett.116.217202} as shown here in Fig.~\ref{s7-BS}.
 In connection to this analysis we mention that a similar analysis of the DM interaction is not straight forward since spin-orbit coupling mixes orbitals that otherwise would belong to separate irreducible representations.
 Orbital decomposed DM interaction hence becomes an issue of which basis is the most natural to use, which most likely will depend from material to material, given that spin-orbit coupling is either the weakest (for the 3d transition metals) or equal in size to other interactions of the electronic Hamiltonian (e.g. for the actinides).